 Our Research Sub-Committee

-Meet the fantastic group of clinicians, researchers, and expert patients who review our grant applications and help decide where SRUK’s funding goes.
+Meet the fantastic group of clinicians, researchers, and expert patients who review our grant applications, and learn more about how they help to decide where SRUK’s funding goes.

 Our Research Sub-Committee is made up of professionals with a wealth of scientific and medical knowledge about scleroderma and Raynaud's phenomenon, and expert patients who have first-hand experience of the conditions.
 They have experience in clinical practice and have sat on other advisory committees.
 Their role is to ensure grant applications submitted to SRUK meet the remit of the charity and the individual grant call, and to review applications in light of peer review comments submitted by external professionals with expertise in the field.
 Recommendations from the Research Sub-Committee will be submitted to the Board of Trustees for ratification.